 Operation Encompass has been set-up to help schools to provide support to children who have been present at incidents of domestic violence.
 We are keen to offer the best support possible to our pupils and we believe this is going to be extremely beneficial for all those involved.
 We know that children can potentially be significantly physically or emotionally harmed when they are involved in, present or witness to domestic violence.

 The school will receive a confidential phone call from the Multi-Agency Safeguarding Hub before 9am on the morning after any domestic incident where a child at their school has been involved in, present or witness to domestic violence.
-Mrs Disney of myself cant hen decide how best to support the child.
+Safeguarding leads can then decide how best to support the child.